SachnhaReset1010/Project_reset1010/README.md

    Training the model on the train set

-   Applied the trained to new dataset
+   Applied the trained model to new dataset

 ![file3_bcc](https://user-images.githubusercontent.com/69978820/99877041-a4680c00-2bfb-11eb-9500-ce8ac3ab13b8.png)